Knowing how to find the testing date on your compressed gas cylinder is key.

 - When your gas cylinder has more date stamps.
 The last set will tell you the date your gas cylinder was last tested.

-DOT Marks on your Gas Cylinder
+DOT Marks On Your Gas Cylinder

-The fist set of numbers you see stamped on your gas cylinder may be the letters DOT followed by a set of numbers.
+The first set of numbers you see stamped on your gas cylinder may be the letters DOT followed by a set of numbers.
 The letters DOT stand for the Department of Transport.
 This is the US department that sets the rules for the markings on high pressure gas cylinders.

 For now ignore those figures.
 They are not your gas cylinder date stamps.